FusionAuth/fusionauth-example-ruby-on-rails-custom-scopes/README.md

 - [Ruby](https://www.ruby-lang.org/en/documentation/installation/): This will be needed for pulling down the various dependencies.
 - [Rails](https://guides.rubyonrails.org/getting_started.html): This will be used in order to run the Rails server.
 - [Docker](https://www.docker.com): The quickest way to stand up FusionAuth.
+  - You wil need FusionAuth 1.50.0 or greater.
   - (Alternatively, you can [Install FusionAuth Manually](https://fusionauth.io/docs/v1/tech/installation-guide/)).

 This app has been tested with Ruby 3.2.2 and Rails 7.0.4.3